MicrosoftDocs/OfficeDocs-SkypeForBusiness.de-DE/Skype/SfbServer/plan-your-deployment/topology-basics/topology-basics.md

 Da SQL Server Express auf dem Standard Edition-Server verbunden ist, und kann nicht verschoben werden, ist dies recht einfach.
 Darüber hinaus, wenn Sie Persistent Chat Server auf einem Standard Edition-Server bereitstellen, Sie können auch den beständigen Chat und die Kompatibilitätsdatenbank beständigen Chat auf dem Standard Edition-Server zu verbinden, aber nicht erforderlich.

+    > [!NOTE]
+    > Persistent chat is available in Skype for Business Server 2015 but is no longer supported in Skype for Business Server 2019.
+The same functionality is available in Teams.
+For more information, see [Journey from Skype for Business to Microsoft Teams](/microsoftteams/journey-skypeforbusiness-teams).
+If you need to use Persistent chat, your choices are to either migrate users requiring this functionality to Teams, or to continue using Skype for Business Server 2015.

 Diese können nicht auf dem Standard Edition-Server ausgeführt werden, jedoch können auf einem einzelnen Datenbankserver eigene wechseln:

 - Überwachungsdatenbank